felixmulder/felixmulder.github.io/writing/2022-03-07-Interviewing-as-a-Software-Engineer.md

 FIFO allows at most 300 enqueues per second - or at most 3000 messages when batching.

-The advantage of using a queue is that your consumer(s) only receive each message once.
+An invariant of using a queue is that your consumer(s) only receive each message once.
+The drawback, being that scaling can be harder to achieve.

 A topic is similar on the producer side.
 On the consumer side, each consumer receives all the messages from the topic.
+This is great if you need to do a number of different things per message that are orthogonal to each other.

+Topics scale by partition.
+Typically you either decide statically how many partitions you will have, or the system scales the number of partitions based on e.g. consumer lag.
+A partition key can usually be manually determined, in our case study, we chose the component ID as the partition key.
+Each partition can have one consumer per consumer group and thus your consumers can scale with the number of partitions.

+A system like Kafka can typically process ~900k transactions per second on a single partition, depending of course on message size.

 ##### Monitoring